 Several cases of diversion have been reported since 2009 in Bosnia and Herzegovina, of which at least two included ammunition.

 Table 2.
-Cases of diversion of arms, ammunition, and explosives in Bosnia and Herzegovina since 2009
+Cases of diversion of arms, ammunition and explosives in Bosnia and Herzegovina since 2009

 Year | Location | Description |

-2021 | Pazaric | The Investigation and Protection Agency, with the support of the Military Police, has completed an investigation at the Pazaric Basic Training Center of the Armed Forces of Bosnia and Herzegovina, near Sarajevo, where a certain number of weapons has disappeared. |
+2021 | Pazaric | The Investigation and Protection Agency, with the support of the Military Police, completed an investigation at the Pazaric Basic Training Center of the Armed Forces of Bosnia and Herzegovina, near Sarajevo, where a certain number of weapons had disappeared. |

-2013 | Kula 2 | Disappearance of a Fagot anti-tank guided missile from the ASS Kula 2, in Mrkonjic Grad. |
+2013 | Kula 2 | A Fagot anti-tank guided missile disappeared from the ASS Kula 2, in Mrkonjic Grad. |

-2011 | Alleged disappearance of 11 tonnes of TNT explosives from sites guarded by the Armed Forces of Bosnia and Herzegovina. | |
+2011 | Eleven tonnes of TNT explosives allegedly disappeared from sites guarded by the Armed Forces of Bosnia and Herzegovina. | |

-2011 | Visoko | 47 pistols go missing at the WSS ‘TBT’ in Visoko, the value of which is estimated at BAM 84,600.
-Independent observers report that some breechblocks are also stolen from among the artillery pieces stored at the site. |
+2011 | Visoko | At the WSS ‘TBT’ in Visoko, 47 pistols – with an estimated value of BAM 84,60 – were reported missing.
+Independent observers reported that some breechblocks were also stolen from among the artillery pieces stored at the site. |

-200 | Busovaci | Approximately 8,500 rounds of ammunition and hand grenades disappeared from the ammunition storage area in Busovaci. |
+200 | Busovači | Approximately 8,500 rounds of ammunition and hand grenades disappeared from the ammunition storage area in Busovaci. |

-Source: Jovana Carapic, Paul Holtom, Life-Cycle Management of Ammunition (LCMA): Lessons from Bosnia and Herzegovina, Small Arms Survey, 2018, Unplanned Explosions at Munitions Sites (UEMS) | Small Arms Survey; Sarajevo Times, “Minister Podzic: Responsibility for Disappearance of Weapons from Pazaric will be determined”, 17 February 2021, https://sarajevotimes.com/minister-podzic-responsibility-for-disappearance%E2%80%8B-of-weapons-from-pazaric-will-be-determined/
+Source: Jovana Carapic and Paul Holtom, Life-Cycle Management of Ammunition (LCMA) (Geneva: Small Arms Survey, 2018); “Minister Podzic: Responsibility for Disappearance of Weapons from Pazaric will be determined,” Sarajevo Times, February 17, 2021, https://sarajevotimes.com/minister-podzic-responsibility-for-disappearance%E2%80%8B-of-weapons-from-pazaric-will-be-determined/.

 Disposal